Stanvidal/Github-Ping-Touring-Services/README.md

 # Usage

-Once a user enters our platform, they are asked to input three things: 1) the start location of their tour, 2) the end location of their tour, and 3) the level of adventure they want their tour to be on a scale from 1 to 10.
+Once a user enters our platform, they are asked to input three things:
+1) the start location of their tour.
+2) the end location of their tour.
+3) the level of adventure they want their tour to be on a scale from 1 to 10.

 The user is then given the following output:
 The user will be given a list of loactions to go to in order based on the input he gave.
 The list is in order from start to finish.
 They are also given the total amount of time it takes to travel between these locations, and the total amount of time they are estimated to spend at the locations.